-1. Connect the camera to the frame grabber board in the PC with the Camera Link cables.
+1. Connect the camera to the frame grabber board in the PC with two pieces of Camera Link cables.

 - 1) Use asymmetric Camera Link cables

 - 2) Connect the camera with the connector labeled as "Camera side" if Camera Link cables have transmission direction.

 - 2. Connect the power to the camera.